Myhael76/public-webmethods-lab/projects/02.example.403.mws-mysql-saml/readme.md

 - set all the necessary env variables
 - startup mysql (01.01.startMySql.bat)
-- optionally startu adminer (S01-adminer-01-up.bat) if you want to introspect mysql contents
+- optionally startup adminer (S01-adminer-01-up.bat) if you want to introspect mysql contents
 - execute 02.init.02.mws1.bat after mysql finished its own startup.
 Wait for the command to finish
   - Note: only one version may be used at a time.
 If you use 10.3 call init-db.v1003.bat ONLY
 - execute 02.init.02.mws1.bat